Mypy Configuration & Strictness: A Practical Guide for Python Teams

 additional_dependencies: [types-requests, types-PyYAML]

 This hook binds mypy to pre-commit with explicit type stubs and error code visibility.
 Always pin the hook revision to avoid silent behavior shifts.
 Pass --incremental to reuse previous AST caches.
-Set --jobs to match your runner’s CPU cores.
-Cache the .mypy_cache directory in GitHub Actions or GitLab CI to achieve sub-5-minute execution.
+Cache the .mypy_cache directory in GitHub Actions or GitLab CI to achieve sub-5-minute execution on most codebases.

 Debugging & Error Suppression Strategies